Anku5hk/Programmers_guide_to_Python/book.md

     print("my function")
 ```
 #### 2. Runtime Error
 * Are raised at runtime due to some illegal invocation/operation on objects.
-If a program is syntactically correct, interpreter starts to execute and if a exception is raised it is a runtime error.
-The program to the part of runtime error line is executed, rest of the execution is stopped.
-Along with the Exception type interpreter also prints appropriate message on the screen.
-A user at this point can fix the error or can bypass and continue rest of the execution by using *Exception* Handling.
+If a program is syntactically correct, the interpreter starts to execute and if an exception is raised it is a runtime error.
+The program to the part of the runtime error line is executed, the rest of the execution is stopped.
+Along with the Exception type interpreter also prints appropriate messages on the screen.
+A user at this point can fix the error or can bypass and continue the rest of the execution by using Exception Handling. </br>
-* **Some common runtime errors in Python.**
+**Some common runtime errors in Python.**
   1. **AttributeError**: Raised when an attribute reference or assignment fails.
   2. **TypeError**: Raised when an operation or function is applied to an object of inappropriate type.
   3. **ValueError**: Raised when an operation or function receives an argument that has the right type but an inappropriate value.